anbox-cloud/discourse-docs/tut/stream-client.md

 ### Create an application

 Follow the instructions in [How to create an application](https://discourse.ubuntu.com/t/24198) and create an application.
+You can create any application, the application type does not matter.

 ## Set up the stream client
 Create a directory to set up the stream client: